rbw/pysnow/docs/usage/client.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 In order to use the :class:`pysnow.OAuthClient` you first need to obtain a new token from ServiceNow.
-Creating a new token bound to a certain user is easy, simply call :meth:`pysnow.OAuthClient.generate_token()` and keep it in your storage (e.g. in session or database)
+Creating a new token bound to a certain user is easy.
+Simply call :meth:`pysnow.OAuthClient.generate_token()` and keep it in your storage (e.g. in session or database)

 .. code-block:: python